The-Four-Lords/GoDot_Examples_and_CheatSheet/README.md

 RigidBody2D | This node implements simulated 2D physics.
 You do not control a RigidBody2D directly.
 Instead you apply forces to it (gravity, impulses, etc.) and the physics simulation calculates the resulting movement based on its mass, friction, and other physical properties.
 Controlled by 2D physics engine.
 Built in behaviours for things like gravity and friction.
 No controlled directly (forces are applied to it).
 Great for object that are moved by shomething else, not great for player control.
 KinematicBody2D | Meant to be player controlled.
 No affected by 2D physics engine.
 Can be moved directly with a control (don't have to move it with external forces)
 Camera2D | Camera node for 2D scenes.
 It forces the screen (current layer) to scroll following this node.
 This makes it easier (and faster) to program scrollable scenes than manually changing the position of CanvasItem based nodes.
 This node is intended to be a simple helper to get things going quickly and it may happen often that more functionality is desired to change how the camera works.
 To make your own custom camera node, simply inherit from Node2D and change the transform of the canvas by calling get_viewport().set_canvas_transform(m) in Viewport.
 Can select Current true for set the camera like main view.
 It is possible modify the camera Zoom and Camera Angle.
+TileMap | Node for 2D tile-based maps.
+Tilemaps use a TileSet which contain a list of tiles (textures plus optional collision, navigation, and/or occluder shapes) which are used to create grid-based maps.

 ### Classes